sencha/code-guidelines/Readable_JavaScript.md

     Person.logger = function() {
         var me = this; // "me" will be used consistently

         return function() {
             console.log(me);
         };
     };

-Another important thing to note is that this is a keyword and can’t participate in minifying.
+Another important thing to note is that `this` is a keyword and can't be compressed.
 In the Sencha frameworks, we abide by the rule of four: if a given scope references `this` four or more times, cache `this` using the local variable `me` as it will make the minified source smaller.